Dear Friends and Prayer

 for our small congregation and we trust the Lord will use this for

 his purposes.
-We know He has a plan so just try to be faithful to
+We know He has a plan so we just try to be faithful to

 like the farmer awaits his incoming crop.